Irrationality is the new norm.

 Google made sure of that with its Panda algorithm update, and it keeps showing us in our GA dashboards and search results.

 To make your content stand out, you need to go deeper.
-That means making your content better than what’s already ranking.
+The next step after a competitor website traffic analysis is making your content better than what’s already ranking.

 But what does better mean, anyway?